Even in the digital age, a donation letter is still one of the most direct and effective ways to raise money for your cause.

 Let’s start with the basics.
 Here’s a template of the essential elements that any effective donation letter will include:

 - Salutation.
-Greet your potential donor with a friendly opening.
-Personalize it with their name whenever possible.
+Greet your potential donor with a friendly opening, and personalize it with their name whenever possible.
 You might need to do this manually, or you can use nonprofit software and marketing tools to automatically populate names into your letters and emails.
 By including supporters’ names and addresses on your letters, case studies show that you can increase your response rate by 14%, average gift size by 19%, and overall revenue by an astonishing 31.5%!

 - Explanation of your mission.
 If your recipient isn’t very familiar with your organization, a concise explanation of your mission and purpose is important.
 This is the “hook,” the first place to encourage readers to emotionally connect with your work.
 If your recipients have engaged with your nonprofit before (whether as current or lapsed donors, volunteers, etc.), this is also the place to acknowledge that.

 - Your project, event, or needs.
 Next, briefly explain what you’re fundraising for.
 Why are you sending the letter?
 It might be a specific project or event that needs funding, or you might be conducting a fundraising campaign to raise support for your organization more generally, or you might be sending letters to matching-gift eligible donors to encourage them to submit their match.
 Whatever the reason, be exact and transparent about it.

 - Compelling details.
 In the middle section, add some compelling details to help illustrate your needs.
 Describe your project or event and the impact it will have on your community.
 Provide examples of your past work, or share a story about a particular constituent or campaign.
 This is where you should focus on engaging your reader emotionally to motivate them to take action.